Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes.

-Speaker ABut, yeah, it's cool.
+Speaker ABut yeah, it's cool.

 Speaker AYeah.

-Speaker AAnd I'm being very careful.
+Speaker AAnd I've been very careful.

-Speaker AI'm not conscious enough to listen to.
+Speaker AI'm not conscious enough to listen to the end of the end of the show.

-Speaker AOh, yeah, yeah.
+Speaker AOh yeah, yeah.

 Speaker AYou don't drink, do you?